Thoracic outlet syndrome

 The thoracic outlet is the space between your collarbone (clavicle) and your first rib.
 This narrow passageway is crowded with blood vessels, nerves and muscles.

-- Neurogenic (neurological) thoracic outlet syndrome.
-This form of thoracic outlet syndrome is characterized by compression of the brachial plexus.
+- Neurogenic (neurologic) thoracic outlet syndrome.
+This most common type of thoracic outlet syndrome is characterized by compression of the brachial plexus.
 The brachial plexus is a network of nerves that come from your spinal cord and control muscle movements and sensation in your shoulder, arm and hand.
-In the majority of thoracic outlet syndrome cases, the symptoms are neurogenic.

 - Numbness or tingling in your arm or fingers